Tinggong/Microstructure.jl/docs/src/tutorials/1_build_models.md

 estimates = ExCaliber( axon = Cylinder(da = 4e-6, dpara = 0.7e-9))
 ````

-You can change the fields/subfields of a decleared model struct by using update! funciton
+You can change the fields/subfields of a decleared model struct by using update! funciton.

-update a field/subfields
+    a. update a field/subfields
 ````julia
 undate!(estimates, "axon.da" => 5e-6)
 ````

-update a field/subfield using parameter links.
+It's common that we need to link certain tissue parameters in some models as they may not be distinguishable under the experimental condition.

-It's common that we need to link certain tissue parameters in some models as they may not be distinguishable under the experimental condition
+    b. update a field/subfield using parameter links.
 ````julia
 update!(estimates,"axon.d0" => "axon.dpara")
 ````

-update multiple parameters
+    c. update multiple parameters
 ````julia
 update!(estimates,("axon.da" => 5e-6, "axon.dpara" => 0.5e-9, "axon.d0" => "axon.dpara", "extra.dpara" => "axon.dpara"))
 ````